vuonghy2442/lonelybot/README.md

 ## Method

 It started from implementing the ideas from the Solvitaire paper in Rust (which is tagged as version 0.1).
 Then I figure out a suit symmetry in the game state, combining with more dominances (technical term in the Solvitaire paper) and move pruning.
-This allows me to vastly reduced the states (around an order of magnitude) compared to the original method, combining with highly optimized implementation, it runs around 2 orders of magnitude faster.
+This allows me to vastly reduced the states (around an order of magnitude) compared to the original method, combining with highly optimized implementation (around 2 orders of magnitude faster in search rate).
+In total, it runs around 3 orders of magnitude faster.
 Also after a lot of move pruning, the game tree is now a DAG (when remove cycles of 2).

 I will try to find some time to write a more detailed description of the method.